MobiusHorizons/cbuild/README.md

 ```

 ### Description
-All the exported functions from `awesome.c` are now available
+All the exported functions/types from `awesome.c` are now available
 under the namespace `a`.
 So if the function `void do(void);` is
 exported from `awesome.c`, after the above import, it can be used
 as `a.do();`